Hekimhan

 Hekimhan is a municipality and district of Malatya Province, Turkey.
 Its area is 1,514 km^{2}, and its population is 15,706 (2022).
 It is located in the upper Euphrates in Eastern Anatolia.
 Hekimhan is 1,075 m above sea level.
 The highest point in Hekimhan is Zurbahan mountain (2,091 m).
-The mayor is Mehmet Şerif Yıldırım (CHP).
+The mayor is Mehmet Şerif Yıldırım (New Party).

 Historical sites

-Taşhan caravanserai (constructed by the Seljuk Turks), a Turkish bath and a mosque built by the Ottomans are some notable historical structures in the town.
+Taşhan caravanserai (constructed by the Seljuk Turks), a hamam (Turkish bathhouse) and a mosque built by the Ottomans are some notable historical structures in the town.

 Composition

 There are 65 neighbourhoods in Hekimhan District: